eliornataf/work/api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project analyzes Craigslist city-specific URLs using Wayback CDX Server API.
+This project analyzes Craigslist city-specific URL using Wayback CDX Server API.
 The 'Way Back Machine' is an online archive of old versions of a website.
-Our software creates API requests and uses the response to generate a table in which each row represents a date point with its datetime, url, and the number of pages.
+Our software creates API request and uses the response to generate a table in which each row represents a date point with its datetime, url, and the number of pages.

 ### Built With